-The transport research framework in Lithuania is determined by the National Higher Education and Research Policy and by the transport system planning documents.
+The transport research framework in Lithuania is determined by the National Higher Education and Research Policy (Research and Higher Education Strategy) and by the transport system planning documents.

 - Lithuanian Economic Development Strategy